MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-8-support.md

 > - If you’re using Microsoft Endpoint Configuration Manager (current branch), you can use the [Computers with a specific operating system](https://docs.microsoft.com/mem/configmgr/core/servers/manage/list-of-reports#operating-system) report to identify devices that are running Windows 8.
 > - You can update from Windows 8 to Windows 8.1 for free.
 Windows 8.1 is supported until January 10, 2023.
 To get Windows 8.1, go to the [Windows 8.1 download page](https://www.microsoft.com/en-us/software-download/windows8ISO).

-For more information upgrading from Windows 8 to Windows 10, see the following resources:
+For more information about upgrading from Windows 8 to Windows 10, see the following resources:

 - [Windows 10 deployment resources and documentation](https://docs.microsoft.com/windows/deployment/)
 - [Desktop Deployment Center](https://docs.microsoft.com/microsoft-365/enterprise/desktop-deployment-center-home)